JoelErulu/Walking-Trails/README.md

    npm i --legacy-peer-deps
    npm install react-bootstrap bootstrap

-5. Move to the "server" directory (cd C:/../WalkingTrailApp/TrailApp/server)
+4. Move to the "server" directory (cd C:/../WalkingTrailApp/TrailApp/server)
-6. Run 'npm install' for automatic installation of project dependencies.
+5. Run 'npm install' for automatic installation of project dependencies.
 Run 'npm update' to update them to latest versions, but be aware - some things might be out-of-date & deprecated with no replacements.

+   Note - If npm.ps1 error: use powershell -ExecutionPolicy Bypass -Command "npm install" or use command prompt

    Alternatively, enter the following commands: npm i bcrypt npm i body-parser